-Think how your family has changed just in the last year: Teeth have likely been lost and new ones taken their place, new skills have been developed, and even favorite colors and foods have probably changed.
+Think how your family has changed just in the last few months: teeth have likely been lost and new ones taken their place, new skills have been developed, and even favorite colors and foods have probably changed.

 With this activity, you can capture those small details that you may not remember a few years from now, like your daughter’s favorite food at age 7 or your son’s favorite preschool song.
 It also encourages children to make some predictions about the future.
 When you open the time capsule in five or ten years, you may laugh as you read the predictions your kids made (flying cars, perhaps?) and smile as you remember what your family faves were even not so long ago.

 - Paint, stickers, or other decorating supplies

 1. Let your kids decorate the box and its lid.
 They can paint it, make a photo collage, glue on current headlines from newspapers, or spell out their names or the year.

 2. Have each child gather small mementos to include.
 Here are some ideas:

 A drawing or piece of art

 A ribbon that’s as long as your child is tall